 The giclees you see for sale on judelle.com are Limited Editions.
 This means that only a pre-determined number of each painting will be created as a giclee.
 When the entire edition is sold, that is the end of it.
 No more reproductions will be created.

 Typically each edition on judelle.com is limited to 100 giclees.
-Your giclee will be identified with its number in the bottom white margin.
+Your giclee will be identified with its number in the bottom margin or on the back of the giclee.
 You will also receive a Certificate of Authenticity signed by the artist Judelle McArdle.

 You will need to arrange for the framing you desire after you receive your giclee(s).
 This saves you shipping costs and allows you to select mat colors and frame styles that will fit your décor.